Collection Keisel

 Collection Hosaena

 Hosaena means Palm Sunday in Amharic, the official language of Ethiopia.
 This celebration is a tradition in the Ethiopian Orthodox religion.
-During this day it is very common to see Ethiopians wearing rings or decorations on the forehead made (with palm leaves).
-We represent this tradition towards the green color of this leather which is naturally dyed.
+During this day, it is very common to see Ethiopians wearing rings or decorations on their foreheads made from palm leaves.
+We represent this tradition with the green color of this naturally dyed leather.

 Discover the collection